EndlessInternational/dynamic_schema/README.md

 ( replacing values and objects of the same name if they appear in subsequent calls ).

 The `schema` method will integrate with a class hierarchy.
-By including Definable in a base class you can call `schema` to define a schema for that base class and then in subsequent dervied classes to augment it for those classes.
+By including Definable in a base class you can call `schema` to define a schema for that base class and then in subsequent derived classes to augment it for those classes.

 The `builder` method will return a memoized builder of the schema defined by calls to the `schema`